Buxom Blonde Abby Dowse Sizzles In Tight Jeans And Crop Top With Curves Exposed

 Buxom blonde Abby Dowse is constantly tantalizing her 1.4 million Instagram followers with sizzling snaps of her insane curves.
 The stunning blonde is most frequently dressed in lingerie or barely-there tanning bikinis that expose plenty of skin.
 However, every now and then she shares a snap of herself in actual clothing — although her regular attire usually still reveals plenty of her bronzed body.

 In her latest Instagram update, Dowse rocked a pair of high-waisted jeans that were so tight, they almost appeared to be painted on.
 The jeans hugged her hips and shapely legs, and featured distressed details that exposed portions of her bronzed thighs.
-She paired the jeans with a simple white cropped t-shirt, but Dowse wasn’t content to just pose in the t-shirt.
+She paired the jeans with a simple white cropped t-shirt, but Dowse wasn’t content to just pose in the top.
 Though the crop top exposed plenty of her toned abs the way it was intended to be worn, Dowse amped up the sex appeal by pulling the middle of the shirt up slightly.
 As a result, the underside of her ample assets was exposed and had her fans drooling.

 Dowse kept the accessories simple, rocking a delicate bracelet, a few necklaces layered over her top, some earrings and a hat.
-Her blonde hair flowed down her shoulders and blew in the wind, and she stuck her tongue out in a sassy pose.
+Her blond hair flowed down her shoulders and blew in the wind, and she stuck her tongue out in a sassy way.
 Dowse was walking along the pristine sand of a beach, and opted to leave her shoes behind for the picture.

-The blonde bombshell made sure to tag online retailer Fashion Nova in the caption, indicating to her fans that that was where her outcome came from.
-She also revealed that the snap was taken on a beach day she had, soaking in the sunshine.
+The blonde bombshell made sure to tag online retailer Fashion Nova in the caption, indicating to her fans that that was where her outfit came from.
+She also revealed that the snap was taken on a beach day she had, while soaking in the sunshine.

-Her followers loved the sizzling snap, which received over 12,000 likes within just four hours.
+Her followers loved the sizzling photo, which received over 12,000 likes within just four hours.

 “Your legs,” one follower said in the comments section with a heart eye emoji.